 - Leave dough in bowl and cover with a dish cloth.
-Let it rise to about double its size (about ½ hour).
+Let it rise to about double its size (about ½ hour to 1 hour).

 - Wet your hands and break apart the dough in to a ball about the size of a large egg.
 Knead it with your hands until it forms a smooth shape.
 Make even and place into baking pan.